Deepest Cuts for Benders Decomposition

-Since its inception, Benders Decomposition (BD) has been successfully applied to a wide range of large-scale mixed-integer (linear) problems.
+\ABSTRACT{ Since its inception, Benders Decomposition (BD) has been successfully applied to a wide range of large-scale mixed-integer (linear) problems.
 The key element of BD is the derivation of Benders cuts, which are often not unique.
 In this paper, we introduce a novel unifying Benders cut selection technique based on a geometric interpretation of cut ``depth'', produce deepest Benders cuts based on $\ell_p$-norms, and study their properties.
-Specifically, we show that deepest cuts resolve infeasibility through minimal deviation from the incumbent point, are relatively sparse, and may produce optimality cuts even when classical Benders would require a feasibility cut.
-Leveraging the duality between separation and projection, we develop a Guided Projections Algorithm for producing deepest cuts while exploiting the combinatorial structure or decomposablity of problem instances.
-We then propose a generalization of our Benders separation problem that brings several well-known cut selection strategies under one umbrella.
-In particular, we provide systematic ways of selecting the normalization coefficients in the Minimal Infeasible Subsystems method by establishing its connection to our method.
-Finally, in our tests on facility location problems, we show deepest cuts often reduce both runtime and number of Benders iterations, as compared to other cut selection strategies; and relative to classical Benders, use $1/3$ the number of cuts and $1/2$ the runtime.
+Specifically, we show that deepest cuts resolve infeasibility through minimal deviation (in a distance sense) from the incumbent point, are relatively sparse, and may produce optimality cuts even when classical Benders would require a feasibility cut.
+Leveraging the duality between separation and projection, we develop a Guided Projections Algorithm for producing deepest cuts while exploiting the combinatorial structure and decomposability of problem instances.
+We then propose a generalization of our Benders separation problem, which not only brings several well-known cut selection strategies under one umbrella, but also, when endowed with a homogeneous function, enjoys several properties of geometric separation problems.
+We show that, when the homogeneous function is linear, the separation problem takes the form of the Minimal Infeasible Subsystems (MIS) problem.
+As such, we provide systematic ways of selecting the normalization coefficients of the MIS method, and introduce a Directed Depth-Maximizing Algorithm for deriving these cuts.
+Inspired by the geometric interpretation of distance-based cuts and the repetitive nature of two-stage stochastic programs, we introduce a tailored algorithm to further facilitate deriving these cuts.
+Our computational experiments on various benchmark problems illustrate effectiveness of deepest cuts in reducing both computation time and number of Benders iterations, and producing high quality bounds at early iterations. }